 Court Records are considered public records, so they are accessible to anyone who requests them.
 Court Records include a court case file that includes a court docket and all filings and documents filed in the case.
 You can access your court records on their website, or at Clerk of Court where the case was filed.

 Every state keeps a record of a person’s criminal past.
 These state databases are all linked so you can track criminal backgrounds from any other state.
-You are able to go to county courthouse and check in person, or check the website.
-You must know which county the crime occured in, and if the crime was in a different state entirely, you might have to pay a fee for a more comprehensive search.
+You are able to go to the county courthouse and check in person or you can check the website.
+You must know which county the crime occurred in, and if the crime was in a different state entirely, you might have to pay a fee for a more comprehensive search.

 A criminal records search you are able to find out if someone has been arrested, charged, or convicted for crimes, which include:

 - Violent crimes including assault, battery and murder.

 - Breaking and entering, theft, larceny.

 But, when you do a criminal records check, in most cases will not be able to see if someone has had any infractions like moving violations: